Maryland Community College Promise Scholarship

 - Complete program of study within two years.

 - Remain eligible for in-state tuition.

 - Maryland Promise awards range from $200 - $5,000 per recipient per year to assist with tuition and mandatory fees.

-- Initial awards will be provided to recipients on a first-come, first-served basis based on greatest demonstrated financial need among all Maryland applicants.
+- Initial awards will be provided to recipients based on greatest demonstrated financial need as determined by MHEC.

 What is required from students?